ref?ref is a native addon for Node.js that aids in doing C programming in JavaScript, by extending

 alignment | Number | (Optional) The alignment of this datatype when placed inside a struct.

-Defaults to the type's size . |
+Defaults to the type's size. |

-'s built-in "type" Objects.
+Here is the list of ref's built-in "type" Objects.
 All these built-in "types" can be found

-export Object.
+on the ref.types export Object.
 All the built-in types use "native endianness" when

 multi-byte datatypes are involved.

-level of 1, which means that we have to return a Buffer that
+indirection level of 1, which means that we have to return a Buffer that

 is pointer sized, and points to a some utf8 string data, so we have to create